Florence

 Majors: Art History, Studio Art, Fashion Design

-Electives and Workshops: Italian Conversation, Photography, Tuscan Cuisine
+Electives and Workshops: Italian Conversation, Photography

 Important note: Curfew and Free Time